Causal Inference with Noncompliance and Unknown Interference: Numerical Illustrations

 In our analysis, $Z_i \in \{ 0, 1 \}$ indicates whether student $i$ received an invitation to the program (i.e., whether student $i$ was a seed student), and $D_i \in \{ 0, 1 \}$ represents the participation in the intervention program (i.e., whether student $i$ attended at least one meeting).
 Let $Y_i \in \{ 0, 1 \}$ be an indicator for the wearing of a program wristband given by the treated students as a reward to students for engaging in conflict-mitigating behaviors.
 This is regarded as a proxy variable of student's willingness to endorse anti-conflict norms and behaviors, and the same outcome variable is used in \cite{aronow2017estimating} and \cite{leung2022causal}.
 We consider the following two IEMs: $T_{1i} = \bm{1}\{ \sum_{j \neq i} A_{ij} Z_j > 0 \}$ and $T_{2i} = \bm{1}\{ \sum_{j \neq i} A_{ij} D_j > 0 \}$, respectively labeled as ``IEM1'' and ``IEM2''.
 For the estimation of ADEs conditional on $T_i = t$, in view of Assumption \ref{as:dgp}(ii), we focus on the sub-populations $S_n(\delta) = \{ i \in N_n: i$ is seed-eligible and has $\delta$ seed-eligible friend(s) $\}$ for $\delta \in \{ 1, 2, 3 \}$.
 Meanwhile, when estimating the AIE parameters, we consider the sub-population $S_n^{\ge 1} = \{ i \in N_n: i$ is seed-eligible and has at least one friend $\}$.

-Panels (a) and (b) of Table \ref{table:empirical1} present the ITT estimates for the ADE with the standard errors based on the network HAC estimation using bandwidth $b_n = 2$.\footnote{ Almost the same HAC estimates were observed for other bandwidths $b_n \in \{0, 1, 3\}$.
+Panels (a) and (b) of Table \ref{table:empirical1} present the ITT estimates for the ADE with the standard errors based on the network HAC estimation using bandwidth $b_n = 2$.\footnote{ Almost the same HAC estimates were obtained for other bandwidths $b_n \in \{1, 3\}$.
 In addition, the wild bootstrap produced similar standard errors to those reported here.
 To save space, we omit those results. } Receiving an invitation has a statistically significant positive effect on the probability of wearing a wristband, which is consistent with previous findings (e.g., \citealp{aronow2017estimating}; \citealp{leung2022causal}).
 For example, the estimate of $\mathrm{ADEY}_{S_n(1)}(0)$ for IEM1 indicates that receiving an invitation leads to about a nine percentage point increase in the probability of wearing a wristband for the seed-eligible students whose seed-eligible friend is not treatment-eligible.
 Similarly, the ADED estimates indicate positive effects of receiving an invitation on the probability of participation, which supports the IV relevance condition in Assumption \ref{as:relevance1}.
-Remarkably, $\mathrm{ADEY}_{S_n(\delta)}(1)$ is substantially larger than $\mathrm{ADEY}_{S_n(\delta)}(0)$ for IEM2, implying that having at least one treated friend boosts the direct effect.
-This is reasonable because the wristband is given by the program participants.

 The LADE estimates and their standard errors based on the HAC estimation are also reported in panels (a) and (b) of Table \ref{table:empirical1}.
 For example, the estimate of $\mathrm{LADE}_{S_n(1)}(1)$ based on IEM1 indicates an eighteen percentage point increase in the probability of wearing a wristband for the seed-eligible students who have a treatment-eligible friend.
 Importantly, the LADE estimates tend to be larger than the corresponding ITT estimates, implying that the ITT analysis might underestimate the effect of the anti-conflict intervention program.